sunscrapers/djamazing/README.rst

 Djamazing - a safe storage for AWS
 -----------------------------------------------

-Djamazing offers a way to use S3+Cloudfront as Django Storage.
+Djamazing [d͡ʒəˈmeɪzɪŋ] offers a way to use S3+Cloudfront as Django Storage.
 It has the benefit over conventional storages, that it generates signed URLs, so only the user who was able to display the URL is also able to access it.
+Djamazing can work in two modes:

+    unprotected mode
+        In this mode the storage simply generates URL-s to cloudfront.
+The cloudfront distribution should be publicly accessible.
+This can be used for files that don't require special security.

+    protected mode
+        The URLs are signed in this model using the ``SECRET_KEY``.
+These signatures are only valid for the current user.
+Please remember that it is *up to the developer* to ensure that the signed URLs are created only when the user that can access them is logged in (some kind of per-row authorization should probably be in place).
+After clicking these a special view redirects the user to a signed cloudfront URL.
+        This URL is only valid for one second.

 AWS configuration
 -------------------------